 The first collaborative event, Who is Precarious Now?
 An Exploration of Homing Through Art, a workshop led by IRC-Associate Dr Victoria Walters (UWE Bristol), was held on Friday, 20 January 2017.

 The third Creative Ethnology Studio was held at 16:15-18:15 hrs on Wednesday, 21 March 2018, at Heriot-Watt University, attracting some twenty participants.
-IRC-member Michael Richardson introduced his theatre practice-as-research project exploring the interdependence of theatrical performance and the performativity of everyday life, in the context of Deaf and Hearing cultures.
+IRC-member Michael Richardson (Heriot-Watt) introduced his theatre practice-as-research project exploring the interdependence of theatrical performance and the performativity of everyday life, in the context of Deaf and Hearing cultures.